LinArcX/telescope-command-palette.nvim/README.md

 ## Per project configurations

-If you're working on different projects and want to have special keys per project, you can create .nvimrc in root of your project and append items to `CpMenu` like this:
+If you're working on different projects and want to have special keys per project, you can create a `.nvimrc` in root of your project and append items to `CpMenu` like this:

 ```lua
 table.insert(CpMenu,